JustinLamMSFT/microsoft/microsoft-365/project/project-management-software.md

 ## Improve your vision and results with business intelligence

-Create interactive dashboards to view overall status and drill down into the details of your projects and programs, using Power BI[\*](https://www.microsoft.com/en-us/microsoft-365/project/project-management-software?rtc=1#aestrick) visualization.
+Create interactive dashboards to view overall status and drill down into the details of your projects and programs, using Power BI<sup><a aria-label="Footnote *" href="https://www.microsoft.com/en-us/microsoft-365/project/project-management-software#footnote*" class="ms-rte-link">*</a>&nbsp;</sup> visualization.

 ![Two people seated at a workstation looking at a monitor](https://cdn-dynmedia-1.microsoft.com/is/image/microsoftcorp/ImproveYourVision_2x_2_RE3OJZg?resMode=sharp2&op_usm=1.5,0.65,15,0&wid=1920&hei=700&qlt=100&fmt=png-alpha&fit=constrain)